russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 "Before each reading, take a few minutes to talk about or write what you remember from the previous reading."

-By doing this, you’re reminding yourself of your previous learnings and building on them brick by brick.
-You might also find that you answer questions as you go, using knowledge from your previous reading session.
+By doing this, you're reminding yourself of your previous learnings and building on them brick by brick.
+You may also find that you answer questions as you go, drawing on knowledge from your previous reading session.

-One of the most effective strategies is talking about what you’ve read with others.
-This discussion can deepen your understanding and help you gain new perspectives.
+One of the most effective strategies is talking about what you've read with others.
+This discussion can deepen your understanding and provide new perspectives.
 You could join a book club or study group where you can share insights and discuss interpretations of texts.

 discussing_a_book_with_others

 Alternatively, try explaining what you've read to a friend or family member; teaching others is a great way to reinforce your own understanding.
 You can also do this to improve your vocabulary.
-Using new words in conversation enhances your understanding of what that word means in practice.
+Using new words in conversation helps enhance your understanding of what those words mean in practice.

 This simply means using what you've read in practical, real-world contexts.
 So, if you're reading a book on financial literacy, actively apply concepts like budgeting or investing strategies to your personal finances.
 This not only helps improve your financial health but also cements financial concepts in a practical manner.